Ireland: Travel Tips from a Local

 Fast forward to today, and I’m married, living in Dublin.
 That’s all a story for another time, but what I’ve learned about the culture and the country itself over the last decade is worth sharing for first-time visitors.

 The Irish pub is really important in Ireland, for better or for worse.
 While there’s certainly an existing reputation of the drunken Irish, that’s really more a stereotype of the past.
 Honestly, you’re far more likely to see tourists falling out of pubs unable to walk than you are Irish people.
-The pub is a place you visit regularly, maybe a few nights a week on the way home from work.
+A pub is a place you visit regularly, maybe a few nights a week on the way home from work.
 You see the same people, you have the “chats”, and after one or two rounds, you head home.
 There are definitely parties to be had and birthdays to be celebrated that are exceptions to the rule, but for the most part that’s pub life.
 Pubs are important places to connect with others, and they are valued institutions in Irish culture.

 The barmen and bar women in traditional pubs are often the owners or career bartenders.
 In cities, they’re sometimes dressed up very professionally.
 You wouldn’t normally tip in pubs, but you can leave a little after ordering a big round if you feel the need.
 They sometimes won’t take it and will leave it on the counter, so don’t be offended if that’s the case.
 If someone buys you a pint, return the favor, but be sure you do it when they’re ready for another, or just let the barman know and pay for it in advance.